 What Does This Law Mean for Ohio Firefighters and Their Families?

-In the past, cancer was not considered a job-related illness, and those who were diagnosed with the disease were unable to obtain medical care or wage replacement benefits from the state workers’ compensation system.
-Firefighters and their families were left to rely on the use of accrued sick days or the generosity of co-workers to cover missed work.
+Cancer was not considered a job-related illness, and those diagnosed with the disease could not obtain medical care or wage replacement benefits from the state workers’ compensation system.
+Firefighters and their families were left to rely on accrued sick days or the generosity of co-workers to cover missed work.
 For some, it meant significant financial hardship during an already difficult time.
-Now, Ohio firefighters will be able to obtain important compensation by qualifying for:
+Now, Ohio firefighters can obtain important compensation by qualifying for:

 Injured Workers Must Meet Certain Criteria to Be Eligible for Cancer Benefits

-The bill, named the Michael Louis Palumbo Jr. Act for a Cleveland-area firefighter who is battling brain cancer, will provide important compensation for many ill workers and their families.
-Though, there are specific criteria that must be met in each case.
+The bill, named the Michael Louis Palumbo Jr. Act for a Cleveland-area firefighter battling brain cancer, will compensate many ill workers and their families.
+However, specific criteria must be always met.
 To be eligible for benefits, the firefighter must have been:

 - Working hazardous duty for at least six years.
 The Ohio Bureau of Workers’ Compensation (BWC) defines hazardous duty as “duty performed under circumstances in which an accident could result in serious injury or death.”